DimSumDev/replication/cdc/chcclp/README.md

 > [!NOTE]
 > CHCCLP command can be run interactively, batch with script, or imbedded in Java.
 > Run `chcclp` (windows) or `./chcclp` linux frm the bin directory of the Access server or  Management Console machine
-> Use [Issues](https://github.com/DimSumDev/replication/issues) to search for chcclp usage and example
+> Use [Issues](https://github.com/DimSumDev/replication/issues) to search for chcclp comand usage and example

 ### Using chcclp in batch mode `chcclp -f <file name>`
 ```sh